 US FDA looks to reduce toxic elements in baby food, boost inspections

-The FDA said it was moving ahead with a "plan aimed at reducing toxic elements in foods for babies and young children to levels as low as is reasonably achievable."
+The agency said it was moving ahead with a "plan aimed at reducing toxic elements in foods for babies and young children to levels as low as is reasonably achievable".

-But the agency said testing shows "children are not at an immediate health risk from exposure to toxic elements in foods" and noted toxic elements are present in the environment and enter the food supply through soil, water or air.
+But it said testing shows "children are not at an immediate health risk from exposure to toxic elements in foods" and noted toxic elements are present in the environment and can enter the food supply through soil, water or air.

-On Thursday, a group of US lawmakers urged the FDA to use "existing authority to regulate toxic heavy metal content in baby food to protect infant health and safety."
+The report by the US House of Representatives oversight subcommittee on economic and consumer policy urged US regulators to set maximum levels of toxic heavy metals permitted in baby foods and require manufacturers to test finished products, not just ingredients, for heavy metals.

-The House report urged US regulators to set maximum levels of toxic heavy metals permitted in baby foods and require manufacturers to test finished products, not just ingredients, for heavy metals.
+Representative Raja Krishnamoorthi, who chaired the panel, said lawmakers were "disappointed that FDA failed to commit to establishing concrete rules to remove toxic heavy metals from all baby foods.
+It highlights the need for Congress to pass legislation with strict standards and timelines".

 The FDA said on Friday it plans to finalize draft guidance on reducing inorganic arsenic in apple juice and publish draft guidance that will establish action levels for lead in juices.

-Baby food companies said they were working to reducing levels of metals that occur naturally in food products.
+Baby food companies say they are working to reducing levels of metals that occur naturally in food products.